Request submitted by the user and arrives in the Web API queue

 Split: On the Web-AP, I level, the request is split into a number of smaller requests to achieve better performance from the MARS point of view.

-For instance, if a request is requesting one year of "ERA-interim" daily data it is split per month. ie it is split into 12 requests.
+For instance, if a request is requesting one year of S2S daily data, it is split per month. ie it is split into 12 requests.

-Validate: Each of these sub-requests are validated and passed to a MARS client running on one of the available web hosts.
-The web hosts' names are visible in both Web API activity and MARS activity
+Validate: Each of these sub-requests are passed to a MARS client running on one of the available web hosts.

 The request becomes active on MARS level